 Give your partner a Christmas card they’ll treasure forever by personalising it with a proposal message.
 As they read the front of the card, drop down onto one knee to present them with a ring!
 We love this design by Slice of Pie Designs.
 You can personalise it with your partner’s name, and it’d look great in a frame once Christmas has passed!
 What a lovely reminder to one of the most special days of your life.

 There’s nothing more romantic than a cosy Christmas Eve at home with your loved one.
 Once you’ve eaten a romantic dinner and opened a bottle of wine, turn the lights down and suggest lighting a few candles.
 Pop this gorgeous candle down on the table and get your partner to take a closer look.
-They’ll be so surprised and will treasure such a pretty ornament forever.

 READ MORE: 51 Christmas Themed Wedding Ideas